FAQs for Five Element Acupuncture

 How much will it cost?

-s£50 for the first treatment (unto one and a half hour) and £37 for subsequent hour long treatments or £22 for half hour.
+£50 for the first treatment (up to one and a half hours) and £37 for subsequent hour long treatments or £22 for half hour.
 Two hour sessions are £55.
 Here is my full price list.

 Does my health insurance cover Acupuncture?